 He walked to the closet and slid the door open.
-The box was not particularly big, though it would be heavy to drag along indefinitely.
+The box was not particularly big, though it would be burdensome to drag along indefinitely.

-Engraved letters in the lid said, 'Survival-Kit - use in emergency only', Chrisatiansen snickered slightly and opened the box.
+Engraved letters in the lid said, 'Survival-Kit - use in emergency only', Christiansen snickered slightly and opened the box.

-The stone ax really was of an exquisite quality, the knife as well.
+The stone ax was of exquisite quality, the knife as well.
 Arrowheads and spearheads of stone, lay finely sorted in small compartments.

 Wood chips, light tinder-wood, plus a couple of flint stones with a couple of fire-sticks for lighting fires, had their own compartment.

-A string for a bow and a few fishing lines, all made from naturally occurring fiber, were neatly rolled up in convenient compartments and hooks actually fashioned from real fish-bone were included in the kit as well.
+A string for a bow and a few fishing lines, all made from naturally occurring fiber, were neatly rolled up in convenient compartments and hooks fashioned from real fish-bone were included in the kit as well.

-There was even an assortment of herbs and spices, plus a thin ceramic tablet with writings on survival and general ailments, plus nothwithstanding a wood framed looking glass.
-Lastly a stone knife of exquisite design.
+There was even an assortment of herbs and spices, plus a thin ceramic tablet with writings on survival and general ailments, plus notwithstanding a wood framed looking glass — lastly a stone knife of exquisite design.

-George had thought of everything, it was everything needed, civilization in box.
+George had thought of everything, and it was everything needed, civilization in a box.